DandaIT04/codinGame/README.md

 row = ["how to be good at coding","good at something","how to be software engineer"] print(row) if row starts with question prefix is my solution

+# 4_codinGame
+find the exact day in numbers when tom's birthday will fall on.
+1 = monday, 2 = tuesday etc if m+n > 7 means his birthday is next week, so just take m+n - 7 so that it starts on next week.